openapistack/openapi-backend/DOCS.md

 Type: [`Request`](#request-object)

-#### Parameter: path
+#### Parameter: operation

 Optional.
-Path template string to parse path parameters from.
+An operation object to match the request with.
+Used to parse path and query parameters according to operation spec.

 Type: `string`